,

 Best XLR condenser for beginners: Audio-Technica AT2020

 The AT2020 is a long-standing first-mic favourite.
 It is a cardioid large-diaphragm condenser that delivers a clean, detailed sound well above its modest cost, making it a sensible pick for vocals, acoustic guitar and voiceover in a reasonably quiet room.
 It needs phantom power and an interface, so factor those in.
-The Rode NT1 family is a slightly higher-tier alternative known for being very low-noise.
+The Rode NT1 family is a slightly higher-tier alternative known for being very low-noise; if you are torn between the two, our AT2020 vs Rode NT1 comparison breaks down the differences.

 Best dynamic for untreated rooms: Shure SM58 (and SM7B)